seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 In such a gorgeous palace!

 **Nurse**
-There’s no trust,
+There's no trust,
 No faith, no honesty in men; all perjured,
 All forsworn, all naught, all dissemblers.
-Ah, where’s my man? give me some aqua vitae:
+Ah, where's my man? give me some aqua vitae:
 These griefs, these woes, these sorrows make me old.
 Shame come to Romeo!

 **JULIET**
-Blister’d be thy tongue
+Blister'd be thy tongue
 For such a wish! he was not born to shame:
 Upon his brow shame is ashamed to sit;
-For ’tis a throne where honour may be crown’d
+For 'tis a throne where honour may be crown'd
 Sole monarch of the universal earth.
 O, what a beast was I to chide at him!

 **Nurse**
-Will you speak well of him that kill’d your cousin?
+Will you speak well of him that kill'd your cousin?

 **JULIET**
 Shall I speak ill of him that is my husband?
 Ah, poor my lord, what tongue shall smooth thy name,
 When I, thy three-hours wife, have mangled it?
 But, wherefore, villain, didst thou kill my cousin?
-That villain cousin would have kill’d my husband:
+That villain cousin would have kill'd my husband:
 Back, foolish tears, back to your native spring;
 Your tributary drops belong to woe,
 Which you, mistaking, offer up to joy.
 My husband lives, that Tybalt would have slain;
-And Tybalt’s dead, that would have slain my husband:
+And Tybalt's dead, that would have slain my husband:
 All this is comfort; wherefore weep I then?
-Some word there was, worser than Tybalt’s death,
+Some word there was, worser than Tybalt's death,
-That murder’d me: I would forget it fain;
+That murder'd me: I would forget it fain;
 But, O, it presses to my memory,
-Like damned guilty deeds to sinners’ minds:
+Like damned guilty deeds to sinners' minds:
-‘Tybalt is dead, and Romeo–banished;’
+'Tybalt is dead, and Romeo--banished;'
-That ‘banished,’ that one word ‘banished,’
+That 'banished,' that one word 'banished,'
 Hath slain ten thousand Tybalts.
-Tybalt’s death
+Tybalt's death
 Was woe enough, if it had ended there:
 Or, if sour woe delights in fellowship
-And needly will be rank’d with other griefs,
+And needly will be rank'd with other griefs,
-Why follow’d not, when she said ‘Tybalt’s dead,’
+Why follow'd not, when she said 'Tybalt's dead,'
 Thy father, or thy mother, nay, or both,
 Which modern lamentations might have moved?
-But with a rear-ward following Tybalt’s death,
+But with a rear-ward following Tybalt's death,
-‘Romeo is banished,’ to speak that word,
+'Romeo is banished,' to speak that word,
 Is father, mother, Tybalt, Romeo, Juliet,
 All slain, all dead.
-‘Romeo is banished!’
+'Romeo is banished!'
 There is no end, no limit, measure, bound,
-In that word’s death; no words can that woe sound.
+In that word's death; no words can that woe sound.
 Where is my father, and my mother, nurse?

 **Nurse**
-Weeping and wailing over Tybalt’s corse:
+Weeping and wailing over Tybalt's corse:
 Will you go to them?
 I will bring you thither.

 **JULIET**
 Wash they his wounds with tears: mine shall be spent,
-When theirs are dry, for Romeo’s banishment.
+When theirs are dry, for Romeo's banishment.
 Take up those cords: poor ropes, you are beguiled,
 Both you and I; for Romeo is exiled:
 He made you for a highway to my bed;
 But I, a maid, die maiden-widowed.
-Come, cords, come, nurse; I’ll to my wedding-bed;
+Come, cords, come, nurse; I'll to my wedding-bed;
 And death, not Romeo, take my maidenhead!

 **Nurse**
-Hie to your chamber: I’ll find Romeo
+Hie to your chamber: I'll find Romeo
 To comfort you: I wot well where he is.
 Hark ye, your Romeo will be here at night:
-I’ll to him; he is hid at Laurence’ cell.
+I'll to him; he is hid at Laurence' cell.

 **JULIET**
 O, find him! give this ring to my true knight,